jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 Unfortunately, molecular point group symmetry cannot be taken into consideration in any module of MOKIT.
 This is due to: (1) use of symmetry may change the orientation of the target molecule, and the MO coefficients will be changed accordingly; (2) localized orbitals are used in almost all modules of `automr`, this usually contradicts with symmetry.

 ### A2.3 Validity of MOs obtained by `automr` for excited state calculations
 When you use `automr` to perform a ground state CASSCF calculation, the obtained CASSCF MOs (whether pseudo-canonical MOs or NOs) is supposed to be excellent for the ground state electronic structure of the target molecule.
-And you can use this set of MOs (held in a .fch file) to further conduct excited state calculations like state-averaged CASSCF (SA-CASSCF).
-And moreover, NEVPT2, CASPT2 or MRCISD, if you wish.
+And you can use this set of MOs (held in a .fch file) to further conduct excited state calculations like SS-CASSCF or SA-CASSCF.
+And moreover, MC-PDFT, NEVPT2, CASPT2 or even MRCISD, if you wish.

 However, the resulting excitation energies and excited state MOs (e.g. state-averaged NOs) are not necessarily excellent.
 Here 'not necessarily excellent' means for some molecules you may get good results while may be unsatisfactory for some other molecules.
 The reason is simple: the current algorithms in `automr` focus on the multi-reference characters in the ground state of the molecule.
 Thus `automr` 'finds' excellent active orbitals of the ground state.
 But the active orbitals of excited states are not necessarily the same as those of the ground state.
 And the orbital optimization in SA-CASSCF does not guarantee leading to good MOs for excited states.
 This problem actually exists in almost all methods/programs which feature black-box or automatic multi-reference calculations.